Sonder9927/tpwt/README.md

 `bash sac_ch_rename.sh`

-Now sac files will change from `XX.station.00.XXZ.X.eventtime.sac` to `eventtime.station.LHZ.sac`.And `dist` will appear in head file.
+Now sac files will change from `XX.station.00.XXZ.X.eventtime.sac` to `eventtime.station.LHZ.sac`.
+And `dist` will appear in head file.

 At this point, my data preparation is basically complete.

 ## binuse

 1. `TPWT/bin`